-- 1. review an annual budget, ensuring resources are allocated in line with the school's strategic priorities and curriculum plans - 2. maintain a realistic three-year financial plan, which takes into account the school's vision, known risks and opportunities - 3. present an annual budget to the full governing board for approval - 4. monitor actual income and expenditure at least once a term against the approved budget - 5. benchmark income and expenditure against that of similar schools, considering comparative performance and opportunities to improve efficiency - 6. ensure that sufficient funds are allocated for staff pay increments - 7. report back to each meeting of the full governing board, alerting them to potential problems and significant variations to the approved budget at the earliest opportunity - 8. monitor spending of pupil premium, PE and sport premium (and other relevant premiums); ensuring that funding is spent effectively and is having the intended impact on pupil outcomes - 9. review and approve any adjustments to the school's approved budget (subject to the local scheme of delegation) - 10. approve expenditure and virements of sums over [INSERT] sums below this amount are delegated to the headteacher

-- 11. undertake detailed scrutiny and recommend approval of the Schools Financial Value Standard (SFVS) and undertake actions identified as part of the SFVS - 12. ensure local authority financial procedures are complied with - 13. receive and act upon any issues identified by a local authority audit - 14. ensure that the school follows basic procurement rules and achieves best value for money when acquiring goods and services - 15. assess the school's insurance cover to ensure that it provides adequate protection against risks
+- 14. review an annual budget, ensuring resources are allocated in line with the school's strategic priorities and curriculum plans. - 15. maintain a realistic three-year financial plan, which takes into account the school's vision, known risks and opportunities. - 16. present an annual budget to the full governing body for approval. - 17. monitor actual income and expenditure at least once a term against the approved budget. - 18. benchmark income and expenditure against that of similar schools, considering comparative performance and opportunities to improve efficiency. - 19. ensure that sufficient funds are allocated for staff pay increments. - 20. report back to each meeting of the full governing body, alerting them to potential problems and significant variations to the approved budget at the earliest opportunity. - 21. monitor spending of pupil premium, PE, and sport premium (and other relevant premiums); ensuring that funding is spent effectively and is having the intended impact on pupil outcomes. - 22. review and approve any adjustments to the school's approved budget (subject to the local scheme of delegation) - 23. approve expenditure and virements of sums over £75,000 sums below this amount are delegated to the Executive Director - 24. undertake detailed scrutiny and recommend approval of the Schools Financial Value Standard (SFVS) and undertake actions identified as part of the SFVS. - 25. ensure local authority financial procedures are complied with. - 26. receive and act upon any issues identified by a local authority audit. - 27. ensure that the school follows basic procurement rules and achieves best value for money when acquiring goods and services. - 28. assess the school's insurance cover to ensure that it provides adequate protection against risks.